Tips on How To Name Your Film or Video Production Company

 11. Use camera equipment as a naming convention

-You could also name your company after industry jargon, like C47, Barn-doors, Glass moves, or any other on-set terms.
+You could also name your company after industry jargon, like C47, Barn-doors, Glass moves, or other on-set terms.
 Just make sure you use generic gear and not specific brand names.
 While your favorite camera might be a Sony, I’m pretty sure naming your company Sony Pictures will get you in all kinds of trouble.

 12. Use a name generator

-Others suggest words with subtle nods to important concepts, like “film layer” which could subconsciously imply your business works on multiple levels.
-Other words like “span” imply a rich working history while “verge” implies work that’s on the cutting edge.
+Some of the names generated use puns that combine the word “Film” with other words like “romance” or “memory.”
+Others suggest words with subtle nods to essential concepts, like “film layer,” which could subconsciously imply that your business works on multiple levels.
+Other words like “span” imply a rich working history, while “verge” implies cutting-edge work.

 If you have the creative itch, it shouldn’t be hard to brainstorm ideas with a few of these starting points to jump off from.
 Go ahead and take it from here!

-• Grant Harvey
+By Grant Harvey

 Grant Harvey is a freelance writer, screenwriter, and filmmaker based out of Los Angeles.
 When he’s not working on his own feature-length screenplays and television pilots, Grant uses his passion and experience in film and videography to help others learn the tools, strategies, and equipment needed to create high-quality videos as a filmmaker of any skill level.